PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 contract, all helper invocations/policy combinations, and the late base-policy boundary before propagating and retaining its result.
 Commit and push only; do not create, reopen, or update a pull request.

+## Channel-shuffle/Gather result propagation characterization checkpoint

+`run_channel_shuffle_gather()` selects two through seven transactional child passes from three independent policy flags. `run_recovery_invocations()` already produces their ordered dictionaries, but the runner discards that tuple.
+The local `_run_channel_shuffle_gather_layout_pass_cluster()` helper is also annotated `None` and discards the runner result.
+Its two production calls therefore expose no mutation evidence.

+Two strict expected-failure contracts require the runner to return every policy's exact ordered tuple and the helper to propagate it as `Tuple[Dict[str, int], ...]`.
+The guarded full-post call must retain `_layout_opt_channel_shuffle_gather_results`; the late base-only call must retain `_late_channel_shuffle_gather_results`.
+Existing policy arguments, shared-scope construction, the captured NHWC-Reshape predecessor, and following QKV-attention boundary are fixed.

+At implementation, return the already-created tuple through both layers and replace only the two invocation expressions with assignments.
+Do not aggregate or consume results, alter policy selection, callback order/arguments, transactional behavior, shared scope, diagnostics, guards, boundaries, dependencies, or TensorFlow behavior.
+Validate all eight policies, helper AST, shared-state efficiency, boundaries, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused all-policy runner, helper AST, pass-efficiency, layout-recovery, terminal-orchestration, and architecture gate:
+  `346 passed, 2 xfailed in 17.79s`
+- expanded broad related gate: `1734 passed, 2 xfailed in 32.30s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The two strict expected failures are the deliberately unimplemented runner/ helper return propagation and the two production result assignments.